Cardiac CT Angiography can detect blockages even before symptoms occur.

 Cardiac CT Angiography takes pictures of the heart and its arteries to help determine if there are blockages, which — If left untreated — can lead to fatigue, shortness of breath, chest pain and even heart attack.

-Coronary CTA is completely non-invasive and is performed in the new University Imaging offices on the front grounds of St. Joseph’s Wayne Hospital.
+Coronary CTA is completely non-invasive and is performed in the new University Imaging offices on the front grounds of St. Joseph’s Wayne Medical Center.
 It is made possible by the latest generation of low-radiation-dose CT scanners that produce high-quality images of the coronary arteries within minutes.

 In the past, the only way to make similar diagnoses was to perform a cardiac catheterization, an invasive procedure that requires a catheter, or small tube, to be threaded into the coronary arteries.
 That procedure involved a level of discomfort, more patient recovery time and included a risk of potential complications.